 In the past two decades, architects are enjoying much higher degrees of design freedom, thanks to advancing CAD tools and construction techniques.
 Designs are becoming more organic, agile, and dynamic, enabling architectural companies to push the boundaries of what is possible.
 Killa Design is one of those companies.
-Based in Dubai, Killa Design focuses on unique, iconic, timeless designs – including both the world’s first occupied 3D printed office space and one of the most complex structures ever built.
+Based in Dubai, Killa Design focuses on unique, iconic, timeless designs – including one of the most complex structures ever built.

 When traditional is not enough

 Developing a building with a complex shape is challenging from both a design and construction standpoint.
 Architects must have a full understanding of the structure and shape of the building as early as possible.
 To achieve this, they create physical scale models of buildings.
 But for intricate and organic designs, like that of the Museum of the Future, traditional methods of model-making are inefficient – and sometimes unworkable.

 Architects at Killa Design use 3D models to prepare for building construction

 The Museum of the Future is one of the Dubai Future Foundation’s initiatives, led by His Highness Sheikh Mohammed bin Rashid Al Maktoum, the Ruler of Dubai and the Vice President and Prime Minister of the United Arab Emirates.
 Already well into construction, the Museum of the Future is truly becoming a landmark, with a height of 78 meters and almost no straight lines in its elliptical design.

 The Museum of the Future in Dubai has almost no straight lines in its design

 Killa Design used 3D printed models to give contractors, manufacturers, and government review engineers a complete understanding of the building before construction began.
 In addition to the exterior shape, the firm printed cutaway models to show the building’s core structure.

 A cutaway model shows the Museum of the Future’s interior structure